Our program builds upon two core courses that provide the foundations of research within development studies.

 First, All students take DEVS 801* Political Economy of Development (fall term, instructor D. McDonald) and DEVS 802* Cultural Politics of Development (winter term, instructor D. Da Costa).
 These reflect the basic areas of expertise within the Department and provide students with two key pillars for understanding the field of development studies.

 Students also take DEVS 850* Professional Seminar in Global Development Studies, which provides a useful forum to meet as a group to discuss how best to move through the program.
 Meeting once a month across both fall and winter terms, the course provides a discussion forum addressing key themes concerning research, ethics, and debates within the discipline.

-In 2014-2015 we offer two additional elective MA-level courses: DEVS 892* Field Research (winter term, instructor V. Jefremovas), which provides a comprehensive guide for students on how to plan and conduct research in the field; and DEVS 893* Global Political Economy of Slums, Development & Governance (fall term, instructor S. Soederberg).
+In 2014-2015 we offer three additional elective MA-level courses: DEVS 892* Field Research (winter term, instructor V. Jefremovas), which provides a comprehensive guide for students on how to plan and conduct research in the field; DEVS 893* Global Political Economy of Slums, Development & Governance (fall term, instructor S. Soederberg); and DEVS 895* Indigenous Public Art and the Aesthetics of Indigenous Activism (winter term, D. Robinson); a topics course jointly taught to DEVS, Cultural Studies and Gender Studies students..

 Beyond these courses, students are able to join our split 4th year/MA-level seminars on topics including climate change, food security, rural development, and race and development.
 Students can also select from a wide range of courses offered in related departments (e.g., History, Politics, Sociology, Geography, Gender Studies, and Environmental Studies), and take up to two of these.